 Please refer to supplements section for your reference.
-This flyer will be printed out for parents at the beginning of school year as well as dorms of freshmen who are moving in at the beginning of the school year.
+This flyer can be printed out for parents at the beginning of school year as well as placed in dorms of freshmen.
 A quick checklist containing information signs regarding the drug use will both raise awareness of drug abuse and would inform parents and students on how to identify those struggling with substance abuse disorder.